 During king Seongjong's reign, Dokdo was called Sambongdo, and during king Sukjong's reign it was called Jasando.
 It was also called Gajido during king Jeongjo's reign.

-Usanguk, previous name of Uleungdo, which was established by the natives of the island was reverted to Shilla in the early 6th century (512) and it is recorded in the historical documents of the Silla Dynasty.
+Usanguk, (previously Uleungdo), was name given by its island residents before the control of territory was reverted back to Silla state in the early 6th century (512).
+The name, Usanguk is recorded in the historical documents of the Silla Dynasty.

-When the name Usanguk was changed to the name Uleungdo, the name Usan moved to an annexed island (Dokdo) which became to get the name since.
-In the true records of history during the Joseon Dynasty there are statements that Usando and Uleungdo stand in the middle of the east sea in Uljin county.
+When the name Usanguk was changed to the name Uleungdo, the name Usan was given to annexed island (Dokdo).
+Joseon Dynasty often mentioned these island pairs as Usando and Uleungdo located in the middle of the east sea near Uljin County.

-The name Dokdo was first used in 1906 by magistrate of Uleung county, Shim Hong-taek, and according to the reorganization of administration district in 1914, Dokdo has belonged to North Gyeongsang province until today.
-The meaning of Dokdo doesn't say 'lonely island' or 'desolate island', but mean 'dolseom(stone or rock island)'.
-Still the residents in Dokdo pronounce the island as 'dokseom' or 'dolseom'.
+The name Dokdo was first used in 1906 by magistrate of Uleung County, Shim Hong-Taek, and according to the administrative reorganization of the district in 1914, Dokdo was reassigned to North Gyeongsang province and remains until today.
+The meaning of Dokdo doesn't mean 'lonely island' or 'desolate island', but its true meaning is 'dolseom’ (stone or rock island).
+Still, the residents in Dokdo pronounce the island as 'dokseom' or 'dolseom'.